MugoDom/xente-fraud-detection-challenge/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-- The Xente Fraud Detection Challenge dataset.
+- The Xente Fraud Detection Challenge dataset[https://zindi.africa/competitions/xente-fraud-detection-challenge].
 - The `scikit-learn` and `imbalanced-learn` libraries for machine learning tools.